How to get the best travel insurance

 What about the GHIC?

-The Global Health Insurance Card (GHIC) has replaced the European Health Insurance Card post-Brexit.
-The card is free to apply for and entitles you to receive state healthcare across most European countries either for free or at least at a reduced cost.
+Since Brexit, the Global Health Insurance Card (GHIC) has replaced the old European Health Insurance Card.
+The card is free to apply for and gives you access to state healthcare in most European countries, either for free or at a reduced cost.

-While it’s a good idea to have a GHIC, it is not a replacement for travel insurance ‒ really you should have both.
-Find out how you can apply for healthcare cover using the GHIC on the NHS website
+While it’s a good idea to have a GHIC, it is not a replacement for travel insurance ‒ you should have both.
+Find out more about the GHIC and how to apply on the NHS website.

 What is not covered by travel insurance?

-While your travel insurance will cover most unexpected circumstances, don’t always count on your insurer footing the bill.
+While your travel insurance will cover most unexpected circumstances, don’t always count on your insurer covering the costs.

-Another such case would be if you stash your valuables in your checked luggage and they end up damaged.
-However, it’s worth remembering that every insurance policy has its own set of exclusions, so give the fine print a once-over to save yourself some major headaches down the line.
+However, remember that every insurance policy has its own set of exclusions, so give the fine print a once-over to save yourself some major headaches down the line.

 How to make a claim on your travel insurance